sigmasaur/AwSW-it/README.md

 * At line 1383: *15%* → *fifteen percent*, for elegance.
 * At line 1476, 3366, 4338: Corrected simple dash to em-dash.
 * At line 2144: *inch* → *centimeter*, as Italians prefer the metric system and the resulting expression reads better.
-* At line 2457: Corrected colon to dot to preserve the uppercase letter.
+* At line 2457: Corrected colon to full stop to preserve the uppercase letter.
 * At line 2467: *list of* → *note with*, to avoid repeating too many same prepositions and to match lines 713, 1149 of `chapter1.rpy`.
 * At line 3098: Slightly pruned to fit fewer lines.
 * At line 3639: *pockets* → *pocket*, to match line 2312.